smculliton/tv_show_db/README.md

 5. Create tests for search feature
 6. Create TV Show show page
 7. Add unfollow functionality to user dashboard
+8. Page where users can see the favorite shows of people they follow
+9. When a new user is created, they are automatically logged in

 # Finished Tasks